Risk Factors Dashboard

 Our profitability depends significantly on local economic conditions in the areas where our operations and loans are concentrated, and our geographic concentration makes us vulnerable to local weather catastrophes, public health issues, and other external events, which could adversely affect our results of operations and financial condition.

 We operate in a mixed market environment with influences from both rural and urban areas.
 Our profitability depends on the general economic conditions in our market areas of Northern Virginia, Maryland, Washington, D.C., Charlottesville, Northern Neck, Middle Peninsula, Richmond, Hampton Roads and the surrounding areas.
 Unlike larger banks that are more geographically diversified, we provide banking and financial services to clients primarily in these market areas.
-As of December 31, 2023, a significant portion of our commercial real estate, real estate construction and residential real estate loans were made to borrowers in our market area.
-As of December 31, 2021, substantially all of our commercial real estate, real estate construction and residential real estate loans were made to borrowers in our market area.
+As of December 31, 2025, a significant portion of our commercial real estate, real estate construction and residential real estate loans were made to borrowers in our market area.
 The local economic conditions in this area have a significant impact on our commercial, real estate and construction and consumer loans, the ability of the borrowers to repay these loans and the value of the collateral securing these loans.
 In addition, if the population or income growth in these market areas slows, stops or declines, income levels, deposits and housing starts could be adversely affected and could result in the curtailment of our expansion, growth and profitability.
-Political conditions could also impact our earnings.
+Political conditions, including a change in presidential administrations and related policies, executive orders, and laws, could also impact our earnings.

 Unstable global economic conditions may have serious adverse consequences on our business, financial condition, and operations.